 Talk about a hidden gem – tucked away in a former garage in Mayland’s new(ish) Lyric Lane, Rossonero is not your nonna’s pizzeria.
 With names like “Brussel Crowe”, “Dr McCreamy”, or “Cheeses of Nazareth”, these unique pies will make you rethink any prejudice you may have towards punny menus (or brussel sprouts!)
 And while their pizzas are next level, the high point of Rossonero might just be chatting to owner Fil, possibly the friendliest pizza guy around.
 If that’s not enough, vegans can get in on the action too with some top shelf vegan cheese available!

-This February saw the welcome addition of King Somm and its in-house pizzeria, Jane Dough.
+Last year saw the welcome addition of King Somm.
 Part bar, part bottle shop, part neighbourhood pizza place – how can you be a jack of all trades while mastering them all?
 The secret is probably in a team of industry hard hitters, including a kitchen run by Ben Atkinson (Meat Candy, Ace Pizza, the Old Crow).
 Producing a pared back, seasonal menu and taking no bookings, this is somewhere you’ll want to get down early to.

 Wembley pizza joint Monsterella has gone from strength to strength since opening its doors at the end of 2016.
 You just have to drive past this neighbourhood spot to see the locals packing it out every night of the week.
 Luckily, they’ve expanded their offerings this year with the opening of Mummucc, a small bar just a few doors down.
 With a selection of simple, well executed pizzas on offer (and some tempting pasta dishes), it’s easy to see how Monsterella has already become a modern classic.
 Bring your gluten free friends too – their gluten free bases are light, fluffy and almost indistinguishable from the traditional dough base.